jrbart/checkpoint/README.md

 ```

-or to the contact so we receive all Alerts that are assigned to that contact:
+or to the contact so we receive all Notify that are assigned to that contact:
 ```
 subscription {
-  contactAlert(id: 1) {
+  contactNotify(id: 1) {
     id
     isAlive
     args
-    service
+    probe
     description
   }
 }
 ```

-Now we need to wait 3 minutes until the Alarm goes off and triggers the Alert...
+Now we need to wait 3 minutes until the Alarm goes off and triggers the Notify...

-and that is how to use the GraphQL API to set up Watchers and get Alerts.
+and that is how to use the GraphQL API to set up Watchers and get Notify.

 Finally, a more useful alert is to monitor an HTTP URL and give an alert if it fails:

 ```
 mutation {
   createCheck(
-    service: "http",
+    probe: "http",
     args: "http://google.com",
     contact: "bob",
-    description: "Alert me if Google goes down")
+    description: "Notify me if Google goes down")
   {
     id
   }